-Antibiotics Can Cause Workout Injuries
+This Is How Your Antibiotics Can Cause Workout Injuries

-Your sickness might sideline your workout in a surprising way: Taking a certain class of antibiotics called fluoroquinolones can raise your risk for harmful side effects like tendonitis or even a full-blown tendon rupture, according to a new update from the Federal Drug Administration (FDA).
+Taking a certain class of antibiotics called fluoroquinolones can raise your risk for harmful side effects like tendonitis or even a full-blown tendon rupture, according to a new update from the Federal Drug Administration (FDA).

 In fact, people who take these meds—such as Cipro or Levaquin—have about triple the risk of tendon rupture as those not on the drug, researchers from the University of Toronto found.

-These commonly-prescribed drugs are highly effective in treating everything from bacterial upper respiratory tract infections to skin infections, but they may weaken your tendons, too, says Stephen Fealy, M.D., a sports medicine surgeon at the Hospital for Special Surgery in New York.
+These commonly-prescribed drugs are highly effective in treating everything from bacterial upper respiratory tract infections to skin infections, but they may weaken your tendons, too, says Dr Stephen Fealy, a sports medicine surgeon at the Hospital for Special Surgery in New York.

 That’s because these antibiotics prevent certain cells in your body from replicating, which prohibits tendons from repairing themselves, he explains.